-As per the notification received on 16th March 2020 from Civil Aviation Authority, Qatar, flights between India – Doha stands suspended at least till 31st March 2020.
+As per the notification received on 16th March 2020 from Civil Aviation Authority, Qatar, flights between India – Doha stand suspended temporarily.

 State of Kuwait

-As per the notification received on 11th March 2020 from the State of Kuwait, all flights between India – Kuwait remains temporarily suspended.
+As per the latest notification received from the State of Kuwait, only Kuwaiti Nationals can enter Kuwait.

 As per the notification received on 14th March 2020 from GACA, all flights between India – Saudi Arabia remains temporarily suspended.